 Normally, viral conjunctivitis can’t be treated without the right medication.
 Cold compresses and artificial tears can be used to ease symptoms.
 If the infection was caused by a herpes virus, Aciclovir can be prescribed.

 In the case of allergic conjunctivitis, the allergen must first be determined.
 Only then can treatment with so-called mast cell stabilizers and antihistamines be started, which will help the patient’s immune system deal with the allergens.
 Decongestant eye drops containing cortisone can be prescribed to ease symptoms; artificial tears and cold compresses can also help.

 There’s virtually no way of preventing viral or bacterial conjunctivitis.
 If the conjunctivitis is triggered by external stimuli (smoke, wind, UV radiation), the best approach would be to avoid coming into contact with them.
-Try wearing sports glasses with extra wrap protection, or sunglasses.
+Try wearing sports glasses with sight protection, or sunglasses.